deigil/ECE497-2024-Project/README.md

 - **Develop optional features, including the web interface and VPN setup.**
 - **Create user documentation and perform a user experience test with non-tech-savvy individuals.**

-This project, once complete, will provide a robust, cost-effective, and user-friendly network security solution for users who may not have the technical expertise to manage their own network security.
+Our project, once complete, will provide a robust, cost-effective, and user-friendly network security solution for users who may not have the technical expertise to manage their own network security.